 England and Wales: Contact Citizens’ Advice by telephone on 0808 223 1133 (freephone), online chat, or by completing an online form.
 Website: https://www.citizensadvice.org.uk/consumer/get-more-help/report-to-trading-standards/

 Northern Ireland: Contact Advice NI on 0808 802 0020 (freephone).
 Website: https://www.nidirect.gov.uk/contacts/contacts-az/advice-ni

 Find Out More

-If you are a maker or supplier and have any queries about what is legally required on labels in the UK/EU, it would be best to consult with a lawyer who understands cosmetic law.
+- This article on EU labelling requirements for cosmetics is for informational purposes only and does not constitute as legal advice.
+If you are a maker or supplier and have any queries about what is legally required on labels in the UK/EU, it would be best to consult with a lawyer or an organisation who understands cosmetic law.

-- Labelling law as per the Cosmetic Products (Safety) Regulations 2008.
+- EU labelling requirements for cosmetics as per the Cosmetic Products (Safety) Regulations 2008.